embrace-io/embrace-react-native-sdk/NATIVE_MODULE_DEVELOPING.md

 - Create a new target with the same name
 - Create the proper files following the [iOS Native Modules for React Native](https://reactnative.dev/docs/native-modules-ios) official documentation.

 This repository already contains classes using Swift.
 We highly recommend to keep this approach.
-More information about how to do it can be found in the (official documentation)[https://reactnative.dev/docs/native-modules-ios#exporting-swift].
+More information about how to do it can be found in the [official documentation](https://reactnative.dev/docs/native-modules-ios#exporting-swift).

 At the end of this process the ios folder structure should contain something like the following: